matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 * The procedure for requesting additional copies and the cost associated with the production of these copies.

 #### Film and slide material
-* Is the colour, contrast, grading, consistent and correct?
+* Is the color, contrast, grading, consistent and correct?
 * Is there any evidence of fading?
 * Are the slides/film prints clean and unscratched?
 * Are slides properly mounted?